Rate this article: (15 votes, average: 3.13)

 Do I need a different SSL certificate for WWW and without versions of my website?

 Many customers ask us whether their SSL certificate covers both the WWW and non-WWW variations of their domain.
-Yes, it will.
-All Comodo SSL certificates secure both the WWW and non-WWW variations of your website.
-You don’t need a separate SSL for www and non www.
+All Comodo SSL certificates can secure both the WWW and non-WWW variations of your website.
+You don’t need a separate SSL for www and non www, although the specifics depend on which certificate type you have:

 There is some misinformation out there about this topic.
 After all, SSL is an encryption-based protocol that will only secure the domain it has been issued for.